permelin/common_eunit/README.md

 Callbacks
 ---------
-All the callbacks are supported.
+All the Common Test callbacks are supported.

 * `suite/0`
 * `all/0`